 TTF is a virtual market place, where gas is being traded that has already been introduced into our transport system, which makes it easily tradeable.
 We register this trade by means of a ‘nomination’.
 Nominations are electronic notifications stating the volume of gas transferred, the period and the buying and selling parties.

 Even though this trade in gas is a mutual process between our customers, they do need to notify us of these transactions.
 This way, we always know who owns the gas in our system.

 A gas exchange allows a shipper or trader to buy or sell gas on the TTF without the other party to the gas transfer being known to the shipper or trader.
 The gas exchange operator is responsible for bringing together the volumes of gas offered and the volumes of gas requested and facilitates the financial transaction.
 If gas is traded on a gas exchange, the gas exchange operator will carry out the TTF nomination on behalf of the shipper, where the balance of all transactions between the gas exchange and the shipper or trader is nominated.
-A TTF subscription with GTS is required for trading on the gas exchange.
+A shipper A, B or C license with GTS is required for trading on the gas exchange.

 At this moment in time, a number of companies have been appointed as gas exchange operators for the Dutch gas market by the Ministry of Economic Affairs, namely ICE ENDEX and ECC B.V.